fb-pixel-img

 5. Label everything.
 Label all your food containers–and don’t forget dates.
 “Use blue painters tape and Sharpie,” suggests Alison Mountford, a chef who runs the website and meal planning service Ends+Stems.
 “Often we toss out items when we can’t recall their age and that can be prevented with labeling.”

-Freezer tips for reducing food waste
+Freezer food storage guide for reducing food waste

 Think of a freezer like a food time machine.
 With proper packaging, labeling, and organizing techniques, it’s a vessel to extend the life of fresh food—and leftovers—that might go bad before you get a chance to eat them.